ADHD Treatment in Issaquah and Sammamish — Therapy, Medication Management, and Care Built Around You

 When a child is struggling, parents feel it before anyone else does.
 Something is off and you cannot quite name it.
 The teacher says he is bright but distracted.
 She is sweet but disorganized.
 He is not living up to his potential.
 She just needs to apply herself.

-Parents are partners in this process.
-Not observers.
 When you understand your child’s brain, everything shifts.
 The frustration gives way to compassion.
 The struggle begins to make sense.
 And your relationship with your child, and with yourself as a parent, can change in ways you did not expect.

 Teens